-Since Mac OS X Leopard, Mac users can backup and recover files using Time Machine.
-This innovative backup software application distributed as part of macOS, and its purpose is to automatically backup all files users have on their system.
+Since Mac OS X Leopard, Mac users can back up and recover files using Time Machine, and this feature is still relevant for macOS Ventura.
+This innovative backup software application distributed as part of macOS, and its purpose is to automatically back up all files users have on their system.

-Because Time Machine doesn’t back up the Trash folder, you can’t use it to recover deleted Trash on Mac.
+Because Time Machine doesn’t back up the Trash folder, you can’t use it to recover emptied Trash on Mac.
 However, you can use it to recover deleted files from whichever location they were before.

-To recover Trash Bin using Time Machine:
+To recover files deleted from Trash Bin using Time Machine:

 - Connect your Time Machine backup disk if it’s not already connected to your Mac.

 - Open the folder that contained the deleted files.
 For example, if the files were in your Documents folder, open Finder and select Documents from the sidebar on the left.

 - Click the Time Machine icon located in the Menu Bar and choose Browse Time Machine Backups.